Zehelein/pg-transactional-outbox/README.md

 outbox item consists of the mentioned aggregate type and message type.
 And it includes the aggregate unique identifier (e.g. the movie or order ID), a unique message identifier (e.g. a UUID), and the message payload.
 The payload contains the actual data that should be made available to the message consumers.
+You can optionally provide a metadata object that can contain information on the actual message transport like routing information or the target queue name etc.

 This function must be used as part of a PostgreSQL transaction together with the data mutations that were the reason for sending this message.